 The typical image that people associate with depression is someone who can’t get out of bed, is unemployed or can’t get much done because of their feelings.
 The reality that people with very high ambitions who work very hard can also develop symptoms of depression.
-In fact the desire to be successful and depression are often linked in ambitious people suffering from mental health issues.
+In fact the desire to be ambitious and depressed are often linked in ambitious people suffering from mental health issues.

 People with ambitions may pursue their passions at least partially as a way to escape their feelings of depression.
 They may feel that once they have arrived at their goal of success that their sadness will be gone but often that is not the case.
 Achieving certain levels in their career does not always resolve issues from the past or areas of emotional darkness that ambitious people experience.